Srynetix/gdpm/README.md

 ### 1. Register engine instances

-Before we start to manage your projects, you have to register engine instances.
+Before you start to manage your projects, you have to register engine instances.
 For example, imagine you have two Godot instances on your disk:
 - Godot Engine **3.1**, stored in `C:\Godot\3.1\godot.exe`
 - Godot Engine **3.2beta1**, stored in `C:\Godot\3.2beta1\godot.exe`